 Any tip you wish to leave for your crew.
 Tipping is entirely confidential.

 Sustainability fee.
 As a professional eco-tourism company, it is at the core of our operating principles to work with local communities (as we are members of the local community ourselves), respect regulations, look after the planet and contribute to local opportunities.
 Responsible operations cost a little more.
-We extracted from the fare a percentage of the increased costs that go toward sustainability and added it to the list price as a sustainability fee of $100 per trip.
-Through this we hope our guests share in the pride that a trip with Maple Leaf Adventures is a contribution to the sustainability of the coast, as well as being a great experience.
+We extracted from the fare a percentage of the increased costs that go toward sustainability and added it to the list price as a sustainability fee of $200 per trip.
+Through this, we hope our guests share in the pride that a trip with Maple Leaf Adventures is a contribution to the sustainability of the coast, as well as being a great experience.

 Can you accommodate my special diet?
 View answerHide answerYes.
 If you advise us in the pre-trip forms, we can accommodate most dietary requirements.

 Will I be seasick?
 View answerHide answerSea sickness is rarely a problem – for several reasons.
 First, most of the areas we travel are protected waters, not exposed to open ocean swells.
 In that way, this spectacular coast is unlike almost every other in the world.
 Second, both ships are heavy ships with tens of thousands of pounds of lead in their keels that keep them upright.
 We travel short distances in protected waters and go ashore often.
 The Maple Leaf, being a sailing ship, can keep people comfortable in wavier waters than the Swell can, so the Maple Leaf has the option to go to exposed coastal areas more frequently than the Swell.
 Cascadia, being a catamaran, is very stable and capable.
 There are so many great options to explore on the coast, and we prefer to keep our guests comfortable, so we don’t take you out into bad weather.
 For more detail on why you probably won’t be seasick on a Maple Leaf trip – even if you do feel ill in other ocean environments – view the article “Inside Passage & Haida Gwaii Cruising Conditions – why you probably don’t have to worry about seasickness“, written by Maureen Gordon, who gets seasick in open ocean environments, but not on Maple Leaf trips.

 How much time do we spend ashore?
 View answerHide answer

 Depending on the area and the day’s agenda, we’ll typically go ashore between 1 and 3 times a day, for between 1 and 3 hours at a time.
 Some trips are longer, too.Typical number is 2 shore trips a day.
 For more details, view the article “How Much Time Do We Spend Ashore?“.

 Do you take solo travellers?
 View answerHide answer

 Yes.
 On the sailing ship, between 1/4 and 1/3 of our guests are solo travellers.
-On the tugboat, it’s a bit less.
+On the tugboat and catamaran, it’s a bit less.
 Our trips are experiential in nature.
 In addition to the other guests, you have five built-in travel companions who are also in effect solo travellers: your expert guides and crew.
 Although they are leading the trip, taking care of the work and making sure you’re well cared for, they are your companions in the adventure, too.

 Is there a single supplement?
 View answerHide answer

 I've never been on a boat before -- is that OK?
 View answerHide answer

 Do you have kayaks?
 View answerHide answer

 Yes, and you are welcome to go for paddles in the spectacular bays we anchor in.

 How many people are typically on a trip?
 View answerHide answer

 What are the other guests like?
 View answerHide answer

 Can you describe a typical day?
 View answerHide answer

 How long have you been operating?
 View answerHide answer

 Can I be involved in sailing the ship and performing other duties?
 View answerHide answer

 On the SV Maple Leaf, yes, absolutely.
 We encourage our guests to participate in any aspect of the trip that interests them and to whatever level they are comfortable with.
 We are patient instructors (no yelling) and delight in helping people learn.
 On the other hand, you are not required to sail or perform duties while on your vacation.
 The choice is yours.

-- What makes you an eco-tourism company?
+What makes you an eco-tourism company?
 View answerHide answer

 Our trips have low impact (virtually no impact) on the planet and on the places we visit.
 We build no structures and leave no trace.
 We are locally owned and operated.
 We partner with other local people.
 We have protocol agreements either signed or in process with First Nations in territories we visit.
 Our naturalists – experts in their fields – and other knowledgeable crew members provide a wealth of knowledge on the areas we visit, as do our First Nations guides.
 We work within the regulations of parks and conservation areas, pay the applicable fees and obtain permits for all limited-use areas we visit.
 We dedicate time and resources to preserving the natural areas we travel in and the wildlife that live here.
 We continually maintain our ships and our office to become more efficient, and more environmentally friendly each year.
 Green Tourism Canada, a rigourous, independent third party evaluator, has certified us to the highest level, Gold, for sustainable tourism.